-As a direct result of simply adding Cytomel or Liothyronine to her existing dose of of NDT (already at 3 grains of 195mg) we were able to increase both her total T3 and her Free T3 levels and improve her overall symptoms.
+As a direct result of simply adding Cytomel or liothyronine to her existing dose of NDT (already at 3 grains of 195mg), we were able to increase both her total T3 and her Free T3 levels and improve her overall symptoms.

 6 grains or 390mg and no changes in symptoms or weight loss except heart palpitations.